core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * C2 and S have a pairwise OSCORE Security Context.
 In particular, C2 has 'kid' = 0x02 as Sender ID and SN_2 = 201 (i.e., 0xc9) as Sender Sequence Number.

-* S is a member of the OSCORE group with name "myGroup" and with 'kid context' = 0x57ab2e as Group ID.
+* C1, C2, and S are members of the OSCORE group with name "myGroup" and with 'kid context' = 0x57ab2e as Group ID.

   In the OSCORE group, S has 'kid' = 0x05 as Sender ID and SN_5 = 501 (i.e., 0x01f5) as Sender Sequence Number.

 The following notation is used for the payload of the informative responses: